naurril/naurril.github.com/posts/tf-notes.md

             with one executor, and a device is specified there.
 When a kernel is created, the device's computeAsync method is invoked with the kernel, which is done by a thread of the pool.

-        - wait for executors to finish. wait is implemented by condition variable (on posix system). <br>
+        - wait for executors to finish.<br>
+          wait is implemented by condition variable (on posix system).
         - outputs processing <br>
         - update cost model <br>
         - output partition graph <br>